-- (1) forecasts of the 10% probability of exceedance daily peak load, forecasts of the most probable daily peak load and forecasts of the time of the peak, on the basis of past trends, day type and special events, including all forecast scheduled load and other load except for pumped storage loads; - (1A) the maximum and minimum values of the forecasts of the 10% probability of exceedence peak load and the forecasts of the most probable peak load, prepared by AEMO in accordance with paragraph (c)(1) - (2) the aggregated MW allowance (if any) to be made by AEMO for generation from non-scheduled generating systems in each of the forecasts of the 10% probability of exceedance peak load and most probable peak load referred to in subparagraph (1); - (3) in respect of each of the forecasts of the 10% probability of exceedance peak load and most probable peak load referred to in subparagraph (1), a value that is the sum of that forecast and the relevant aggregated MW allowance referred to in subparagraph (2);
+- (1) forecasts of the 10% probability of exceedance daily peak load, forecasts of the most probable daily peak load and forecasts of the time of the peak, on the basis of past trends, day type and special events, including all forecast scheduled load and other load except for pumped storage loads; - (1A) the maximum and minimum values of the forecasts of the 10% probability of exceedence peak load and the forecasts of the most probable peak load, prepared by AEMO in accordance with paragraph (c)(1); - (2) the aggregated MW allowance (if any) to be made by AEMO for generation from non-scheduled generating systems in each of the forecasts of the 10% probability of exceedance peak load and most probable peak load referred to in subparagraph (1); - (3) in respect of each of the forecasts of the 10% probability of exceedance peak load and most probable peak load referred to in subparagraph (1), a value that is the sum of that forecast and the relevant aggregated MW allowance referred to in subparagraph (2).

-All of the modelling in MT PASA is on an operational basis and the refore includes the contribution from large non-scheduled generation.
-For the purpose of meeting the requirement in 3.7.2(f), AEMO calculates the total regional generation from these large non-scheduled generators in each reference year and subtracts that from the operational as-generated (OPGEN) load traces and targets required to report the forecasts for 10% POE and 50% POE peak demand met by scheduled and semi-scheduled generators (1), non-scheduled aggregate MW allowance (2) and native demand (3) on a daily basis.
-These demand forecasts are derived for reporting purposes only, they are not used in either the Reliability Run or the LOLP run.
+All the modelling in MT PASA is on an operational basis and therefore includes the contribution from large non-scheduled generation.
+For the purpose of meeting the requirement in 3.7.2(f), AEMO calculates the total regional generation from these large non-scheduled generators in each reference year and subtracts that from the operational as-generated (OPGEN) load traces and targets.